jenesq/OscarWinner/README.md

 https://www.statcrunch.com/app/index.php?dataid=1958225
 https://www.statcrunch.com/5.0/shareddata.php?keywords=movies

-My inspiration was to answer the following questions:
+My project inspiration was to answer the following questions:
--
+-Build a model that predicts the next Oscar in any Academy Award category by inputting the nominated movies.
+-What variables are significant in predicting an Oscar winning movie?
+-Are movie rankings directly correlated to Oscar winning movies?
+-Are there any trends between movie genre and sales?
+-Is there a relationship between IMDB rating, number of votes, and Oscar winners?

 ## Observations on the quality of the data